Lectionary Bible Studies and Sermons

 The power of this present shadow-land rests with its immediacy.
 Our moment is filled with sensual experiences which subsume the delicacy of spiritual mysteries.
 The strength of our feelings, our confidence in self, the pressure of our pier group and the directing force of circumstance, all shape our lives, all channel us.
 The power of the moment is often the master.

 First, we see the Lord who is both the agent of creation and the sustainer of the heavens and the earth.
-Everything about me seems to be mindless, everything beyond my control.
-The mindless rush of life's events channel me, confine me.
-Yet, when I view life this way I am not seeing it the way it really is.
+Everything about us seems to be mindless, beyond our control.
+The mindless rush of life's events channel us, confine us.
+Yet, when we view life this way we am not seeing it the way it really is.
 Jesus actually made it and sustains it.
 Even the powers of darkness, ranting and raging, have no being in themselves, no substance in themselves.

 Third, we see the Lord who is the reconciler of humanity.
-In my person I sense a distance from God; I feel unworthy.
-Yet, when I view my life this way, I am not seeing it the way it is.
-Christ has reconciled me to God.
-I am now at peace with God.
+In our person we sense a distance from God; we feel unworthy.
+Yet, when we view our life this way, we am not seeing it the way it is.
+Christ has reconciled us to God.
+We are now at peace with God.

 When we look full in the face of Jesus, the strength of the shadows about us fade in the glory of his radiance.